domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Think before you act.
 Will this action hurt someone?
 If so, try a different approach.
 Think before you speak.
 Will these words hurt someone?
 If so, rephrase it.

 Don't sh!t where you eat. (e.g., Avoid dating colleagues, housemates, apartment mates, etc.).
 Heck, while we're at it, avoid nicotine/tobacco and credit card debt like the plague.
-The latter sentence has words of advice told to me when I was young.
-I am grateful for them, and I have always kept them in mind.